Skip to content

 New York Boroughs

-New York has five different boroughs: The Bronx, Queens, Brooklyn, Staten Island and Manhattan.
-These five New York boroughs all have a different vibe and interesting culture.
-Each borough is different from another.
 Queens is the biggest borough, whereas Manhattan is the smallest by area.
-Below you can find more information about each borough and what to do there!
-If you are ever lost and wonder where you are at exactly, just use my free New York app.
-Thanks to GPS you’ll know immediately where you are in New York, even when you don’t have wifi.
+Below, you can find more information about each borough and what to do there!
+If you are ever lost and wonder where you are exactly, just use my free New York app.
+Thanks to GPS, you’ll know exactly where you are in New York, even if you don’t have wifi.

 Manhattan in New York